luyuliu/luyuliu.github.io/_pages/cv.md

 {% include base_path %}

+You can also download a PDF copy of [my full CV](/files/pdfs/luyuliu_cv_2021_04.pdf).

 Education
 ======
 * B.S. in Environmental Science, Peking University, 2017
-* M.S. in Geography, Ohio State University, 2019
+* M.A. in Geography, Ohio State University, 2019
 * Ph.D in Geography, Ohio State University, 2023 (expected)